MorrisMA/MiniCPU-S/README.md

     C   :   ALU register stack Bottom-Of-Stack (BOS) Cy  :   ALU carry register

-All of these registers are the same width except Cy, which is a bit register.
+All of these registers are the same width (16 bits) except Cy, which is a bit register.

 A summary of the MiniCPU-S instruction set is provided in the following table: